 What is the MassBay Transitional Scholars Program?

-The Transitional Scholars Program at MassBay is a student-centered program designed for transition-age students with documented intellectual disability.
+The Transitional Scholars Program at MassBay is a student-centered program designed for transition-age students with documented intellectual and/or developmental disability.
 The program serves students typically between 18-22 years of age, who are currently enrolled in their high school transition program or are transitioning from high school to post-secondary education having earned their diploma.
 Transitional Scholars is designed for students who are interested in having a college experience with the support of our Educational Coaches and programming.
 Admitted students take one (1) or two (2) college courses per semester (Fall and Spring) for a maximum of three (3) years.
 While enrolled in the program, Transitional Scholars have the opportunity to participate in campus activities, join clubs and organizations, and have full access to all MassBay supports and services.